AlekSi/test_db/README.md

 * PostgreSQL
   * [World](http://pgfoundry.org/projects/dbsamples/)
   * [Pagila](https://github.com/devrimgunduz/pagila)
+* MongoDB
+  * Monila (converted from Pagila)

 They can be used for example, tests, etc.

 Docker image is build on top of busybox to make it explorable.
-It also exposes `/test_db` as a volume.
+It also exposes `/test_db` as a volume that can be mounted into MySQL/PostgreSQL/MongoDB containers for initializing databases on start-up.
+See [docker-compose.yml](docker-compose.yml) for examples and images documentation for `docker-entrypoint-initdb.d` initialization scripts.

 ## Changelog